mihajlovicmarko/traffic_segmentation/software/Readme.md

     - In **pair mode**, two workers each process one video stream, each pinned to a separate set of CPU cores.
     - In **single mode**, one worker uses all available CPU cores for maximum throughput.
     - Listens for incoming socket connections and processes requests according to the selected mode.
+    - Supports multiple payload types: overlay JPG, raw label maps, or advanced visualization.
+    - Optionally logs original, processed, and postprocessed videos.
     - Logs detailed per-stage timings (preprocessing, inference, postprocessing, encoding) for each frame.

 2. **Client (`test_socket_client.py`)**
     - Reads one or two video files **or** live camera streams frame-by-frame.
-    - Sends frames to the server over a socket, matching the selected mode.
+    - Sends frames to the server over a socket, matching the selected mode and payload.
     - Receives segmented results and writes them to output videos (for video input) or displays them live (for camera input).
+    - Supports `--show` for live display, and `--payload` to match server output.

 ## Model